intel/QAT_Engine/docs/qat_hw.md

 Pre-Requisites:  Build QAT Driver using `./configure --enable-icp-hb-fail-sim` flag and change the driver config files `/etc/<device>.conf` to have `AutoResetOnError = 1` as mentioned above.
-Driver needs to be built with same version of OpenSSL as the application, to meet OpenSSL's requirement of version compatibility between OpenSSL 1.1.1 and 3.x.
-Set the below envs to compile Driver against same version of OpenSSL if needed.
+Driver needs to be built with same version of OpenSSL as the application, to meet OpenSSL's requirement of version compatibility.
+Set the below envs to compile Driver against the same version of OpenSSL if needed.

    * `setenv LDFLAGS "-L<installed OpenSSL path>/lib"`
    * `setenv CPPFLAGS "-I<installed OpenSSL path>/include"`